 Legislators in a number of states have been quietly passing laws since 2012 to help small business employees gain access to long-term retirement accounts, mostly in the form of individual retirement accounts or IRAs.
 The new laws are designed to broaden employee access to retirement plans and to simplify administration for employers through features like automatic payroll deduction.

 The big idea is that this can help shore up a massive lack of retirement savings in the American workforce — 29% of Americans 55 and older don’t have any retirement funds at all.

 For employees, growing a retirement nest egg through a 401(k) or IRA gives access to the incredibly powerful financial force of compound interest.
 And younger, millennial workers have the most to gain from California’s legislation, given their longer investment horizons.

 Other new state laws

-Seven other states have passed similar legislation in recent years—some of which take effect in 2017.
+Seven other states have passed similar legislation in recent years.
 Many more states also have legislation in the pipeline that could roll out over the next decade.

 Each state does things its own way.
 Some rely on state-run plans with default payroll contributions, while others are looking to purely opt-in plans available through marketplaces.

 Here’s what to expect in the states with new rules on the way: